DiegoDias007/amazona/README.md

 4. Navigate to the "client" folder and install the frontend dependencies: `npm install`

 ## Running the Project
-- Run the backend: `npm run start:dev`
+- Run the backend inside the "server" folder: `npm run start:dev`
-- Run the frontend: `npm start`
+- Run the frontend inside the "client" folder: `npm run dev`